 Note: On Safari, the AutoPlay settings need to be configured to "Allow All Auto-Play" to avoid uploading issues.

-Footage that is stored on iCloud (iOS):
+Check if your footage is stored on iCloud (iOS)

 On iOS devices, the iCloud backup is set as Active by default and your footage is being backed up to your iCloud account.
 When you try to add footage that is stored on iCloud to your video, Vimeo Create tries to download this footage to your local storage to be able to use it.